 How can affiliate programs be leveraged to take advantage of other partnership opportunities?

-Same thing with PR.
+Same thing with Public Relations teams.
 PR departments often prefer to work with a short list of influencers rather than deal with an unwieldy list of bloggers asking for free products.
 By establishing them as affiliates, we can corroborate their clout through data and determine which bloggers deserve top priority.